How Can I Live When They Don't?

-If you've ever felt guilty for "still" being sad months or years after a loss, or been bewildered by a wave of sorrow that knocks you over on an ordinary Tuesday afternoon, you're not failing.
-You're following a deeper, more intelligent rhythm than any simple list of "stages" can capture.
+If you feel guilty for "still" being sad months or years after a loss, you're not alone.
+If you're still blindsided by waves of sorrow, you're not failing.
+There's a pattern deeper than any simple list of stages can capture.

 The Problem with the Map

-We're handed a map for grief that looks like a linear path: Shock, Denial, Anger, Bargaining, Depression, Acceptance.
-It's a clean progression.
-But we know it's not so simple.
+Grief often looks like a linear path: Shock, Denial, Anger, Bargaining, Depression, Acceptance.
+A clean progression.
+But anyone living it knows it's not so simple.

 It doesn't move in one direction.
-You don't leave "Anger" behind at mile marker three.
-Instead, you might feel a genuine sense of acceptance one morning, only to find yourself blindsided by raw anger that evening.
+You don't leave "Anger" behind you.
+One morning, you wake up with a genuine sense of acceptance.
+By evening, you find yourself enraged.

 You might feel like you're failing, like you're losing progress.
 But what if you're not lost?
-What if the map's wrong?
+What if it's the map that's wrong?

-Here's a different way to see it: Grief isn't the process of leaving a place called "Loss."
-It's the process of learning to live in a world that's been fundamentally, irrevocably altered.
+Grief is the process of learning to live in a world that's been fundamentally, irrevocably altered.

-The work of grief is less about moving away from who you lost, and more the slow process of building a new life around the truth of their absence.
+The work of grief is the slow process of building a new life around the truth of their absence.
 You aren't moving on.
-You're carrying forward.
+You're carrying them forward.

 The Two Necessary Moments of Grief

 So how does this rebuilding actually feel?
-Psychologists Margaret Stroebe and Henk Schut, in their Dual Process Model of Grief, suggest that healthy grieving isn't one continuous state; it's an oscillation between two necessary modes:
+Psychologists Margaret Stroebe and Henk Schut suggest that healthy grieving isn't linear.
+In their Dual Process Model of Grief, they say it's an oscillation between two necessary modes:

 1. Loss-Orientation